bernsteining/instaloctrack/README.md

 # Insta LocTrack

-A SOCMINT project I made this week for an OSINT course I had.

 ## Goal of the project
 The goal of this project is to collect all the locations linked to the photos of an Instagram profile in order to place them on a map.